-The procedure is great for the skin issues that I listed above and for the professional-grade level is recommended once every 4-6 weeks for two or three sessions for maximum results.
-Handheld rollers at shorter lengths can be used more frequently on uncompromised skin.
+The procedure is great for the skin issues that I listed above and for the professional-grade level is recommended once every 4-6 weeks for three to six sessions for maximum results.
 It helps with anti-aging by building collagen and creating cell-turnover due to the microtrauma to the skin.
 That same benefit is great for those with texture issues, stretchmarks and pitted acne scarring since the needles are helping to build the foundation below the skin.

 The process also helps to break up hyperpigmentation by exfoliating the top layer of skin that you see, while stimulating the layers of the epidermis to more-quickly expel those overly-active melanocytes (pigmented skin cells) up and out at a more rapid pace.
 You’re getting immediate and future results.

-Talk to your doctor or medical provider if you have active or cystic acne, extremely sensitive or reactive skin, allergies, post-procedure hyperpigmentation issues in the past or any other concerns that could be contraindications as this procedure may not be suitable for everyone.
+Talk to your doctor or medical provider if you have recent acid or retinoid use, history of cold sores or shingles on the face, active or cystic acne, extremely sensitive or reactive skin, allergies, post-procedure hyperpigmentation issues in the past or any other concerns that could be contraindications as this procedure may not be suitable for everyone.